Zhaoyi-Yan/Shift-Net_pytorch/README.md

 Note: When you use `face_flip training strategy`, it suffers some minor drawbacks:
 1. It is not fully-parallel compared with original shift.
-2. It can only be trained with 'cpu' or a single gpu, the batchSize must be 1, or it occurs an error.
+2. It can only be trained on the 'cpu' or on a single gpu, the batch size must be 1, or it occurs an error.

 If you want to conquer these drawbacks, you can optimize it by referring to original shift.
 It is not difficult, however, I do not have time to do it.